 In the VCD learning process, most of the students' time is spent on learning and struggling with digital technology.
-We believe that eco-print motif training makes students inevitably do a lot more manual work.
-VCD students, in general, are not familiar with the technique of making eco-print motif.
-So, before they are assigned to provide training to the community, the students must learn it first.
+We believe that eco-print batik training makes students inevitably do a lot more manual work.
+VCD students, in general, are not familiar with the technique of making eco-print batik.
+So before they are assigned to provide training to the community, students must learn them first.

-We ask a VCD alumnus who has previously studied this eco-print technique and implemented it in a community to give training to several student representatives and tutors.
+We ask a VCD alumnus who had previously studied this eco-print technique and implemented it in a community, to give training to several student representatives and tutors.
 Later, each student representative, who is also the group leader, must transfer his or her knowledge to the group members.
-We choose an alumnus to give the training because she has previously been involved in the eco-print project in Blitar in the previous year, and we also like to always stay in touch with our alumni.
+We choose an alumnus to give the training because she has previously been involved in the eco-print project in Blitar the previous year, and we also would like to stay in touch with our alumni.
 We hope to maintain a strong relationship between alumni, students, and lecturers.